blocknative/web3-onboard/packages/core/README.md

   accountCenter?: AccountCenterOptions
   /**
    * Opt in to Blocknative value add services (transaction updates) by providing
-   * your Blocknative API key, head to https://explorer.blocknative.com/account */
+   * your Blocknative API key, head to https://explorer.blocknative.com/account to sign
+   * up for free
+   */
   apiKey?: string
   /**